-Trust us, your prospects are looking at your social channels, or lack thereof, before they even make the decision to get in touch with you.
+Trust us, your prospects are looking at your social channels, or lack thereof, waaaaayyy before they even decide to get in touch with you.
 Don’t rule yourself out as an option because of your limited social presence.

-At Digital Storyteller, however, we recognize that you cannot just dive headfirst into the world of technology today.
-It’s crucial that you craft a clear strategy prior to adopting these new technologies.
+At Digital Storyteller, however, we recognize that you can’t just dive headfirst into the world of technology today.
+You must craft a clear strategy before adopting these new technologies.

 If you haven’t heard of the importance of content marketing, at least you know you’re in the right place!
 Earlier on, we talked about how 92% of millennials don’t trust banks, and this statistic extends beyond banks to many other financial institutions.

 Content marketing is a great way to regain trust.
 Research shows that by educating customers, you gain client loyalty.

 But what is content marketing?
 An effective content marketing strategy provides value to prospective customers through an assortment of “relevant articles, videos, podcasts, and other media,” either shared or created, according to the Content Marketing Institute.